mod_dir

 If none of the resources exist and the

-the server will generate its own listing of the directory.
+option is set, the server will generate its own listing of the directory.

 Default